jserrao/commando/readme.md

 your-whatever-here, etc
 ```

 If you want to add a whole new section, do it!
-I'd just ask that you put it into a folder so we can get a bird's-eye view of what's going on in this repo.
+I'd just ask that you put it into a new file as a pull request so we can get a bird's-eye view of what's going on in this repo.
 There pretty much isnt any pull request I'm going to deny - shoot away.

 Obligatory Arnold Shot from Commando